Homa (woreda)

 Homa is one of the Aanaas in the Oromia Region of Ethiopia.
 It is part of the West Welega Zone.
 It was separated from Gimbi woreda.
-It is bounded by Haru in the east, Lalo Asabi in the west and Genji in the south.
+It is bounded by Haru in the east,Lalo Asabi in the west and Genji in the south.
 The administrative center for this woreda is Homa.

 Demographics

-The 2007 national census reported a total population for this woreda of 24,557 in 4,878 households, of whom 12,134 were men and 12,423 were women; 2,484 or 10.12% of its population were urban dwellers.
+The 2007 national census reported this woreda's population as 24,557 in 4,878 households, of whom 12,134 were men and 12,423 women; 2,484 or 10.12% of its population were urban dwellers.
 The majority of the inhabitants observed Protestantism, with 77.17% reporting that as their religion, while 11.69% observed Ethiopian Orthodox Christianity and 9.7% were Muslim.